craigh411/LaravelFileUploader/README.md

 `$upload->filename('myFile.txt');`

-**Note:** When using this method the filename will not be sanatised, if you want to sanatise the filename you can use the msanitizeFilename() method
+**Note:** When using this method the filename will not be sanatised, if you want to sanatise the filename you can use the sanitizeFilename() method.

 ##### sanitizeFilename()
-Sanitises the given filename by removing any dangerous characters and replaces any spaces with an underscore.
+Sanitises the given filename by removing any non alpha numeric characters and replacing any spaces with an underscore.
 You will only need to call this if you want to set your own filenames using the filename() method, otherwise this method is called automatically.
 You should also be aware that this call will need to be made after you set your filename: